Classifications

 Currently, ParaGolf Canada has over 500 golfers nationwide that fall into these Classifications.

-Believing that every person with a sensory impairment has the right to participate in the sport of golf, we understand that there are hurdles and barriers to overcome in order for individuals with visual and auditory impairments to engage in the sport of golf.
+Believing that every person with vision loss has the right to participate in the sport of golf, we understand that there are hurdles and barriers to overcome in order for individuals with visual impairments to engage in golf.
 We attempt to support and encourage these individuals.

 Visual